How It Works

 Most curricula teach a concept, test it once, and move on.
 Lumastery brings it back.
 A skill your child learned on Monday is revisited on Thursday, then the following week, then two weeks later.

-This is spaced repetition — the same evidence-based technique that makes language learning apps effective, applied to math, reading, and science.
+This is spaced repetition — the same evidence-based technique that makes language learning apps effective, applied to math and reading skills.
 A skill is only marked “mastered” after consistent accuracy across multiple review sessions.

 Spaced review schedule